shoptet/templates-custom-theme/README.md

 ## Include assets in your admin

 Go to **HTML codes** page in your admin and paste following code there.
-Don't forget to replace `classic.shoptet.cz` by URL of your e-shop.
+Don't forget to replace `classic.shoptet.cz` by URL of your online store.

 ### Header section
 ```html